 - Optimize the brands for digital uses, including the website, app, and social media.

 - Increase consistency in presentation of the brands by more closely tying together the colors and symbols.

-Our new effort reinforced the three goals that the 2003 brand-identification project had achieved:
+Our new effort reinforced the three goals of the 2003 brand identity project:

 - Strengthen recognition of the rail lines as a convenient means of mobility connecting New Jersey with New York and Philadelphia.

 - Make the system more inclusive.
 Reducing reliance on language-based names is especially helpful to customers with limited English proficiency (LEP) or low literacy.

 - Improve accessibility by using symbols for visual distinction.
 This helps customers with color vision deficiency (CVD) who may have difficulty distinguishing between certain colors.